Life Sciences Expertise

 How is the FDA guiding the CSA methodology?

-- By defining indirect versus direct systems
+- Defining indirect versus direct systems

 What are the benefits of a CSA approach?

-As part of their Case for Quality program, the FDA participated in several pilot programs that consistently delivered these results:
+CSA has many benefits when critical thinking is applied to a risk-based approach.
+In the Case for Quality program, the FDA participated in several pilot programs that consistently delivered these results:

 - Reduced testing overhead